idlgcl/obsidialogs/README.md

 ## Notes

-- This version connects to the Idealogs API endpoint
+- This plugin connects to the Idealogs API endpoint
 - Files are automatically cleaned up when no longer in view